antaz/hikari/share/man/man1/hikari.md

 Valid values for mouse button names are *right*, *middle*, *left*, *side*, *extra*, *forward*, *back* and *task*.

-Prefixing a binding with *^* binds an action to the release event of the keyboard key or mouse button.
+Bindings can have a dedicated *end* action that gets triggered whenever a key is released or additional keys are pressed.
+It ensures that a *begin* action definitely is followed by the *end* action.

 ```
+"L+t"  = {
-"L+t"  = action-push-to-talk-start
+  begin = action-push-to-talk-start
-"^L+t" = action-push-to-talk-stop
+  end = action-push-to-talk-stop
+}
 ```

 MARK CONFIGURATION